RMITLibrary/easy_cite/markdown/ieee.md

 #### Place of publication

-For the place of publication, add the city, and then include the state code (if applicable) and country name, followed by the publisher and year of publication.
+For the place of publication, add the city, and then include the state abbreviation (if applicable) and country name, followed by the publisher and year of publication.

 Cities in the USA need the city name, state abbreviation and country abbreviation.